-There are crucial distinctions for 129Xe polarization: The xenon-alkali-metal spin exchange and spin rotation rate constants are many orders of magnitude larger than for helium (Cates et al., 1992), and long-lived Van der Waals molecules, formed in three-body collisions with lifetimes comparable to the hyperfine mixing time, may dominate spin exchange and spin-rotation.
-As a result, polarization rates have characteristic time constants in the range of 10 s to several minutes in practical situations (Zeng et al., 1985).
+There are crucial distinctions for 129Xe polarization: The xenon-alkali-metal spin exchange and spin rotation rate constants are many orders of magnitude larger than for helium [Cates et al., 1992], and long lived Van der Waals molecules, formed in 3-body collisions with lifetimes comparable to the hyperfine mixing time, may dominate spin exchange and spin-rotation.
+As a result, polarization rates have characteristic time constants in the range of 10 s to several minutes in practical situations [Zeng et al., 1985].
 These times are comparable to and shorter than 129Xe nuclear spin relaxation times in the polarization apparatus so the 129Xe polarization is generally limited by the Rb or K polarization, not relaxation mechanisms, as in the case of 3He.
-The situation can be quite different, however, in systems designed to collect xenon gas that has flowed through a polarization chamber, such as that developed by Driehuys et al. (1996).
+The situation can be quite different, however, in systems designed to collect xenon gas that has flowed through a polarization chamber, such as that developed by Dreihuys et al. [Driehuys et al., 1996].
 In this case, the Rb density is probably not well controlled, and the xenon atoms may not uniformly sample the Rb polarization in the pumping chamber.
-This may be the reason that the observed 129Xe polarization is generally much lower than the Rb polarization (Hasson et al., 1999b).
+This may be the reason that the observed 129Xe polarization is generally much lower than the Rb polarization [Hasson et al., 1999b].

-3. Lasers for Spin Exchange Pumping
+2.1.3 Lasers for Spin Exchange Pumping

-Lasers have been the essential light source for successfully polarized 3He and 129Xe experiments.
-Originally dye lasers were used, producing up to 1 W near 795 nm with linewidths less than or comparable to the pressurebroadened Rb absorption linewidth (Chupp et al., 1987).
+Lasers have been the essential light source for successful polarized 3He and 129Xe experiments.
+Originally dye lasers were used, producing up to 1 watt near 795 nm with linewidths less than or comparable to the pressure broadened Rb absorption linewidth [Chupp et al., 1987].
 (Typical standing wave dye laser linewidths are 30 GHz; the Rb D1 line is broadened by about 18 GHz per amagat of 3He.)
-In the late 1980s, high-powered arrays of laser diodes (LDA) became available, and their suitability for spinexchange pumped 3He polarization was of immediate interest (Wagshul and Chupp, 1989).
-Simultaneously the titanium::sapphire laser was developed for high-power applications and soon became commercially available.
-By about 1990, the cost per useful watt of LDA and Ti::sapphire lasers was comparable, but a single Ti::sapphire set up could produce 5 W whereas the most powerful available LDA was 2 W. Further, 795 nm was at the edge of reliable LDA production.
-Several experiments were undertaken, each using one or more Ti::sapphire lasers.
-Experiment E142 at SLAC ran with up to five (Middleton et al., 1993).
+In the late 1980's, high powered arrays of laser diodes (LDAs) became available, and their suitability for spin exchange pumped 3He polarization was of immediate interest [Wagshul and Chupp, 1989].
+Simultaneously the Titanium::sapphire laser was developed for high power applications and soon became commercially available.
+By about 1990, the cost per useful watt of LDAs and Ti::sapphire lasers was comparable, but a single Ti:sapphire set up could produce 5 watts whereas the most powerful available LDA was 2 watts.
+Also, 795 nm was at the edge of reliable LDA production.
+Several experiments were undertaken each using one or more Ti:sapphire laser.
+Experiment E142 at SLAC ran with up to five [Middleton et al., 1993].

-By 1994, bars of LDA had become available with a price per watt of \$500 and falling rapidly.
+By 1994, bars of LDA's had become available with a price per watt of \$500 and falling rapidly.
 This has been the single most important technology advance driving this field.
-By comparison, a Ti::sapphire laser pumped by a large frame argon ion laser has a price per watt of \$15-\$20 K. Current LDA prices are \$100-\$200 per W. The LDA will dominate future experiments and make polarized 3He and 129Xe much more widely accessible.
+By comparison, a Ti:sapphire laser pumped by a large frame Argon ion laser has a price per watt of \$15K-\$20K.
+Current LDA prices are \$100-\$200 per watt.
+LDA's will dominate future experiments and make polarized 3He and 129Xe much more widely accessible.

-4. Optical Pumping with Laser Diode Arrays
+2.1.4 Optical Pumping with Laser Diode Arrays